 (Last week in Don’t Sprays Me Bro I wrote: “It’s been some 40 years since I last referred to a police officer as a “pig.”
 Raised with a healthy respect for law enforcement, all that changed radically in 1969 when I witnessed an incident of unconscionable police brutality.”
 That incident is recounted the first Jimi post linked to above.)

-When Jimi famously asked “Have you been experienced?”
+When Jimi famously asked “Are you experienced?”
 I interpreted that vis a vis my own encounter with what Hindu mystics might call Brahmajyoti , or “the effulgence of God.”
 I was 18 at the time, tripping on some very good acid on a beach on the Olympic Peninsula in Washington.
 Suddenly, it was as if every pore in my skin, every atom in my body was radiating a different hue of pure, impersonal energy.
 Simply lifting my arm felt as if I could hurl the Rock of Gibraltar into space.

 Later, after some serious religious self-study that included Buddhism, a short stint in a Hindu monastery, books like Autobiography of a Yogi, The Impersonal Life, and The Urantia Book, I formulated that experience in spiritual terms as the realization of that “True Light that lights everyone who comes into the world”; in metaphysical terms as experiencing the human body as a literal ” Temple of God”; in cognitive terms as “me experiencing God experiencing me.”